 Click here for the ongoing list from ATC.

-Daiquiri Shop holding a Class AG permit are subject to the same provision listed above for bars.
-Daiquiri shops must cease all sale and service of alcoholic beverages, including service of alcohol through drive thru or curbside services at 11 P.M.
+Daiquiri shops holding a Class AG permit are subject to the same provisions listed above for bars.
+Daiquiri shops must cease all sales and service of alcoholic beverages, including service of alcohol through drive-thru or curbside services at 11 p.m.

-Under Phase 3, all restaurant (Class AR) may increase indoor table service to seventy-five percent (75%) occupancy.
+Under Phase 3, all restaurant (Class AR) may increase indoor table service to 75% occupancy.
 Live entertainment remains prohibited.
-All alcohol beverage outlets including restaurants and conditional restaurant permit holders are required to cease all alcohol service after 11 P.M.
-Establishments must continue to practice social distancing, mandatory mask, and sanitization protocols as provided by the SFM and LDH.
+All alcohol beverage outlets, including restaurants and conditional restaurant permit holders, are required to cease all alcohol service after 11 p.m.
+Establishments must continue to practice social distancing, mandatory mask, and sanitization protocols as provided by the LAOSFM and LDH.

 Businesses that have been previously issued a “Restaurant Conditional” permit by ATC are permitted to operate under the guidelines issued to restaurants as listed above.
 Existing restaurant conditional permit holders may opt to surrender their conditional restaurant permit to the ATC at any time.
-If said permit is surrendered, business may only operate within the parameters listed for bars and may not reapply for a conditional restaurant permit should condition changes.
-Other eligible establishments may apply for a Restaurant Conditional permit by submitting an application directly to ATC, and applications are available online at https://atc.louisiana.gov/arc.php.
-All Applicants for and those currently operating under the Restaurant Conditional permit are reminded that smoking is prohibited in restaurant establishments and are required to stop all alcohol sales at 11 P.M.
+If said permit is surrendered, businesses may only operate within the parameters listed for bars and may not reapply for a conditional restaurant permit should conditions change.
+Other eligible establishments may apply for a Restaurant Conditional permit by submitting an application directly to ATC; applications are available online here.
+All applicants for and those currently operating under the Restaurant Conditional permit are reminded that smoking is prohibited in restaurant establishments and that they are required to stop all alcohol sales at 11 p.m.

-Under Phase 3, Event or Reception Hall may reopen but limited to a fifty percent (50%) occupancy limit or a maximum of 250 people, whichever is less.
-Crowd size will also be limited to fifty percent (50%) or no more than 250 people both indoor and outdoor where social distancing is not possible.
-All event venue shall be required to adhere to mask mandate, social distancing requirements, and sanitization protocols as issued by the SFM and LDH.
-Alcohol service shall be limited to no later than 11 P.M.
+Under Phase 3, event or reception halls may reopen, but are limited to a 50% occupancy limit or a maximum of 250 people, whichever is less.
+Crowd size will also be limited to 50% or no more than 250 people, both indoor and outdoor where social distancing is not possible.
+All event venues shall be required to adhere to mask mandate, social distancing requirements, and sanitization protocols as issued by LAOSFM and LDH.
+Alcohol service shall be limited to no later than 11 p.m.

-During Phase 3, restaurants, restaurant conditionals and bar may continue to offer curbside or to go services of food and sealed containers of beer, wine, and frozen specialty drinks.
+During Phase 3, restaurants, restaurant conditionals, and bars may continue to offer curbside or to-go services of food and sealed containers of beer, wine, and frozen specialty drinks.
 Accordingly, ATC encourages curbside services whereby orders are placed ahead of time and delivered to patrons' vehicles.
 Businesses are reminded that curbside services must be conducted in compliance with both state and local laws with respect to open containers.
-Businesses may only offer beer, wine, and frozen specialty drinks in sealed or factory-sealed containers through curbside or drive thru services.
-The sale of single serving or mixed alcoholic drinks are prohibited unless otherwise allowed under local ordinances.
+Businesses may only offer beer, wine, and frozen specialty drinks in sealed or factory-sealed containers through curbside or drive-thru services.
+The sale of single serving or mixed alcoholic drinks is prohibited unless otherwise allowed under local ordinances.

 Click here to report a typo.